 The curriculum of each student is prepared considering the candidate’s previous education, experience in research and their specific interests.
 The student is advised and guided personally by a guardian or tutorial committee.

-The plan of studies is eight semesters and includes a total of 340 credits, of which 140 correspond to courses, seminars and research units and 200 to the completion of the doctoral thesis.
-One credit is equivalent to one hour per week for 18 weeks (one semester).
+The plan of studies is eight semesters and includes, for the students that enter our program before 2018, a total of 340 credits, of which 140 correspond to courses, seminars and research units and 200 to the completion of the doctoral thesis.
+One credit is equivalent to 18 hours of work.
+For the students that enter our Program in 2018 and after, the total of credits needed is 200, 80 correspond to courses, seminars and research units and 120 to the completion of the doctoral thesis.

-Bibliographic seminars are activities in which students present and discuss original research papers, advised by a teacher.
+Bibliographic Seminars: activities in which students present and discuss original research papers, advised by a teacher.

-The courses can be sorted into four categories: Regular Courses, Advanced Courses, Electives General Education Courses.
+The courses can be sorted into four categories: Basic Courses, Advanced Courses, Complementary Courses and General Education Courses.

-• Regular Courses (9-12 credits) covers the basic disciplines related to materials, for example: Biochemistry, Cell Biology, Genetics and Cellular Physiology Basic, etc.
+• Basic Courses: cover the basic disciplines related to materials, for example: Biochemistry, Cell Biology, Genetics and Cellular Physiology Basic, etc.

-• Advanced Placement (12 credits): analyzing specific topics such as biological membranes, Molecular Endocrinology, Cariobiología and Neuroscience.
+• Advanced Placement: analyzing specific topics such as biological membranes, Molecular Endocrinology, Cariobiología and Neuroscience.

-• Elective Courses (6 credits) are more casual and generally shorter.
+• Complementary Courses: are more casual and generally shorter.

 All these courses are taught by teachers who develop research in the area they teach and the reference material is original scientific literature.

-• general education courses (3-6 credits): contribute to the humanistic education of the student.
+• General Education Courses: contribute to the humanistic education of the student.
 The theme is variable and teachers are renowned intellectuals in the field of the arts or humanities.

 Each of these activities must be approved with minimum score of 4.0 on the scale from 1.0 – 7.0.